Pythondevelopping/pygame/README.md

 # license

-**you have the right to use the code and assets for your personal projects only**
+**you have the right to use the code for your personal projects only**